Alternate Rogue

 Prerequisite: 3rd-level Rogue, Cost: 1 Exploit Die

-On impact, a wave of thunderous force bursts forth, audible out to a distance of 300 feet, forcing creatures in a 15-foot cube to make a Constitution saving throw.
+On impact, a wave of thunderous force bursts forth, audible out to a distance of 300 feet, forcing everything in a 15-foot cube to make a Constitution saving throw.
 On a failure, they take thunder damage equal to half your Sneak Attack bonus and are pushed 10 feet away from the point of impact.
 On a success, they take half as much damage and are not moved.

 Alchemical Webbing